good-team-name/main/README.md

 # API
 This API allows for connection to the backend- this allows for features such as editing and addition of 'quests', logging in and registration of users, and more

-(ALMOST) every API request must have:
+Nearly every API request must have:
 * userId
 * oauth-token

 ## Endpoints

 ### /user

 #### GET ./get/{id}
 Gets public info for user with {id}